-Prerequisite: MATH 1314 Type: ACAD MATH 1351 Mathematics for Teachers II
+Prerequisite: MATH 1314

-3:3:0 (Formerly known as Fundamentals of

-Math II) Core 020
+Mathematics for Teachers II (Fundamentals of Math II)

 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the concepts of geometry, measurement, probability, and statistics with an emphasis on problem solving and critical thinking.